 The London Spinal Cord Injury Centre is one of only 11 in the UK designated to receive and treat spinal cord injured patients.
 The Centre currently has 40 beds for adults, children and young people.
 These beds include beds for acute care, first episode of rehabilitation and readmission.

-The garden design will include garden rooms as places for patients to use the space whatever the weather.
+Tom Stuart-Smith and architect, Stephen Marshall, are collaborating on the designs which include a woodland glade, a garden room, garden therapy area and innovative glass rooms known as ‘pods’.
 The garden will be a fully accessible, beautiful space enabling patients to have time surrounded by natural elements.
 The designs are being developed in close collaboration with the spinal unit team as well as current and former patients.